Halfback (American football): Receiving

 Some teams have a halfback who is more skilled at catching short passes than the starting halfback on the team, and/or is better at pass blocking or "picking up the blitz" than that of the other backs.
 Known as a "third down" back, he is often put in the game in third down and long situations where a pass is needed to pick up a first down.
 He can also be used to fool the defense by making them think he is being put into the game for a pass play, when the play is actually a run.
 Darren Sproles was one of the most prominent examples of a "third down" back.
 While never considered a workhorse back partly due to his diminutive 5'6" stature, Sproles was effective due to his elusiveness and ability to catch and block, enjoying a 14-year career with over 4,800 career receiving yards as a result.
-Current examples of these third down backs include Nyheim Hines of the Buffalo Bills, Eno Benjamin of the Arizona Cardinals, J.D.
+Recent examples of these third down backs include Nyheim Hines of the Buffalo Bills, Eno Benjamin of the Arizona Cardinals, J.D.
 McKissic of the Washington Commanders and Jerick McKinnon of the Kansas City Chiefs.